alistaircol/ac-website/content/articles/changing-mysql-json-backing-store-to-mongodb.md

 ### Connection (or an interface to the Collection)

-I just need to do simple reads and updates for now on a single collection, so `$collection` is going to be the starting point for all other samples.
+I just need to do simple reads and updates for now, on a single collection, so `$collection` is going to be the starting point for all other samples.

 ```php
 <?php